Keeping Records: What Records Should I Keep & For How Long?

-In today's digital world, with a choice between paper and paperless, you will have to decide:
+In today’s digital world, with a choice between paper and paperless, you must decide:

-Before we talk about the technicalities of keeping records, let's review the reasons why keeping records is important to your financial situation.
+Let’s review the reasons why keeping records is important to you.

 How to Keep Records: Paper or Digital

 You can either keep records in paper form or save as files on your computer.
 Many bills and statements come in computer files.
 You can save them in different formats and hardware available.
 You can scan and save important documents on your computer.
 Remember to back up your documents and files.

 Among activities available today on the internet are online banking, online investments, online tax returns, and online shopping.
 If you use online banking or other online Web sites, then you can easily save documents on your computer.

 Moving over from paper to digital often creates a short-term overlap.
 Once you get organized, you will find it easier to decide which documents to keep in a duplicate format.
 Once you become proficient in using the computer and creating back-ups, then you will be able to wean yourself from the paper copies.

 Sometimes it is hard to find records or documents.
 However, many vital records are retrievable.
 In the digital world, it is easy to retrieve many records from various companies.
 This may come at a minor financial expense, and use it only as a last resort option.